What is Fluid Solid Interaction (FSI)?

 The Multiphysics study of the interactions between fluids and structures is known as fluid-structure interaction (FSI).
-The structure may experience pressure and/or heat loads from the fluid flow.
+The structure may experience pressure and heat loads from the fluid flow.
 These loads could result in structural deformation strong enough to influence fluid flow.
 As the degree of fluid-structure interaction grows, undesirable impacts on your product could become more pronounced.
-To assure safety, dependability, and lifetime, use ANSYS simulation to acquire a deeper understanding of the phenomena occurring with your product.
+To assure safety, dependability, and lifetime, use ANSYS simulation to understand better the phenomena occurring with your product.

-For every scenario involving fluid-structure interaction, ANSYS provides a variety of solutions to offer the required level of authenticity.
-Within ANSYS CFD, basic fluid-structure interaction issues can be fully resolved.
-An impeller revolving in a mixing tank provides an example of this rigid body motion.
+ANSYS provides various solutions for every scenario involving fluid-structure interaction to offer the required level of authenticity.
+Within ANSYS CFD, fundamental fluid-structure interaction issues can be fully resolved.
+An impeller revolving in a mixing tank exemplifies this rigid body motion.

 One-way coupling, an automated, user-friendly solution from ANSYS, can be used as the fluid-structure interaction increases and the problem requires a more thorough review.
 One-way coupling automatically transmits and maps the data to the other system after solving the initial CFD or ANSYS Mechanical simulation.
 An illustration of this would be to automatically transfer the data from the fluid flow simulation around a cone flow meter to calculate the subsequent structural response.